 What’s a content marketing strategy?

-If it’s done right, content marketing can keep you top-of-mind with your target audiences, spark their interest in specific products and help to put your brand on the short list when it’s time to make a purchase.
-To understand the value it creates, just ask us to share some of the content marketing-driven successes we’ve created for B2B companies.
+If done right, content marketing can keep your clients top-of-mind with their target audiences, spark these audiences’ interest in specific products and help put brands on the short list during purchase time.

 Research indicates that over 70% of B2B buyers get their information online.
-It’s crucial that when your prospective buyers come looking for information, your competitors don’t already have a lock on the information that’s out there – and run away with the deal.
+So, it’s crucial that when your clients’ prospective buyers look for information, the competition doesn’t own all the information out there – and run away with the deal.

-- Get the attention of people you aren’t currently connected to
+- Get the attention of people who they’re not currently connected to

 - Stay top-of-mind with potential purchasers